We believe in the power of students to influence and unite the world on climate change.

 Co-Founder and WA State Administrator

-Kavya is a Sophomore at Stanford University who aspires to follow a path in Climatology, with a focus on Environmental Policy.
-She is most concerned about the impact climate change is going to have on not only the environment, but also the global community.
+Kavya is a Junior at Stanford University who aspires to follow a path in Climatology, with a focus on Environmental Policy.
+She is most concerned about the impact climate change has on not only the environment, but also the global community.
 She is excited to be a part of IPECC’s mission to educate and unite students to be empowered world citizens.

 Kavya was first inspired to become an environmental activist when she took a University of Washington climate change course at her high school.
 She taught a lesson on the chemistry of ocean acidification to middle school students and hopes to continue educating students with IPECC.
 In her free time, Kavya loves to cook and run cross country on scenic trails.

-Nika brings social media marketing and data analysis experience from Tableau Software in service of IPECC’s mission.
+Nika has worn many hats at IPECC, from Media & Content Manager to Curriculum Developer to Executive Director.
 With a BA in Politics and emphasis in Environmental Policy and Chinese Language, Nika is a strong advocate for global environmental issues.
 They spent their youth hiking and biking through Washington forests, and they are nostalgic for the days when honey bees filled the lavender bushes in their backyard.
 They firmly believe in IPECC’s mission to empower students to make a difference in the world.